 Being Administrative Assistant, Marilyn is possibly the busiest of all staff.
 To ensure that Six Directions is running smoothly, Marilyn is constantly providing help to all staff members, parents and students.
 She is the first face parents and visitors see when they walk through our school doors and is there to answer any questions or tasks they need carried out.
 Marilyn has spent most of her career in education and this will be her 5th year at six directions come 2020!

-Renee Cleveland - Attendance Coach
+Renee Cleveland - Administrative Assistant of Attendance & Programs

-Renee has been here since the school started, as a substitute, an E.A and now serves as our Attendane Coach.
+Renee has been here since the school started, as a substitute, an E.A and now serves as our Attendance Coach.
 As such, she is always on top of making sure our students are in good standing with their attendance.
 If she is not in the office busy, she is the main staff raising funds in our school events or making certain the students have proper meals by cooking the schools lunch herself.
-Renee also is the main overseer for our Americorps Program, helping our school have all its neccessities to properly function.
+Renee also is the main overseer for our Americorps Program, helping our school have all its necessities to properly function.